arun-custom/Bloomberg-NodeJS-2-Day/day_2/README.md

 	- **Bonus:** Provide the user with a callback function that gets executed when the copy is complete.

 ##Simple User Manager Warmup
-- We will be building a user manager system using Node with MySQL.
+- We will be building a user manager system using Node with PostgresSQL.
 - First we will have to build the front end of the application and set up our routes to handle the display and input of user information.
 - Your task is to set up an application with three views - show all users, edit user, and add new user.
 Each of these views will be EJS templates.
 - Your application must have three separate GET routes to handle the display of each of these pages.